 According to a 2017 article, however, around

 A doctor may also offer a blood patch as a treatment.

 Children can also experience severe headaches that may indicate a medical emergency.

 Symptoms of meningitis in babies and newborns include headaches, inactivity, irritability, difficulty feeding, or vomiting.
-Sometimes, their head may appear to bulge through the soft spot.

 Though usually harmless, a headache might indicate an emergency situation.

 If a person is unsure whether or not their headache is a symptom of a serious or life threatening condition, they should seek emergency medical attention.

 A doctor can evaluate their condition and recommend treatments to reduce their headache and address any underlying causes.